MiddelkoopT/RC-2020-Spring/rc-09-Workflows.md

 5. An information management system to coordinate everything (workflows).
 6. Documentation to help others understand, including yourself.
 7. Data visualization to see the data, the code, and the analysis in action.

+## Automation

+Workflows must be fully automated and easy to understand, develop, debug, and use.
+The following is an outline of the steps and files often used in the process.

+ 0. Git clone.
+ 1. Envrionment.
+Set location of system libraries and load modules. `modules.sh` `environment.sh`
+ 2. Setup.
+Build libraries software required for analysis and setup package managers (python envrionments, spack). `setup.sh`
+ 3. Download data.
+Transfer data and download public data-sets. `download.sh`
+ 4. Compile.
+Many codes require a build phase.
+Build management tools like `make` should be used.`build.sh`
+ 5. Test.
+Run code unit tests (TDD). `test.sh`
+ 6. Run.
+Develop and test code. `run.sh`
+ 7. Verification.
+Run code verification tests. `verify.sh`
+ 8. Experiment Setup.
+Setup experimental control (create folders, build jobfiles etc) and populate experiment to be run on cluster. `experiments.sh`
+ 9. Run analysis.
+Use jobfiles to spawn analysis codes. `sbatch jobfile.sh`
+ 10. Analize.
+Collect results and perform summary analysis. `analyze.sh`
+ 11. Archive.
+Save project data and results for publication. `archive.sh`
+ 12. Clean up.
+Remove all temporary data, binaries, and libraries. `clean.sh`

 ## Example Workflow